scalaz/scalaz/README.md

 // Candidates:
 // 1.
 OptionT.OptionTFunctor[List](implicitly[Functor[List]])
 // 2.
 OptionT.OptionTMonad[List](implicitly[Functor[List]])
-// #2 is defined in a superclass, so is preferred (although, either would have sufficed).
+// #2 is defined in a subclass, so is preferred (although, either would have sufficed).
 ```

 ### Syntax